minhoheo/minhoheo.github.io/getting_involved.md

                     Joseph as Joseph)
                 </li>
                 <li>
-                    Ambition & Passion: All members have extremely strong desires of accomplishment
+                    Ambition & Passion: All members have extremely strong desires for accomplishment
                 </li>
                 <li>
                     Interactive: Active discussion between all